— Posted by Christine (May 14, 2014 at 10:23 am)

-It’s just under two weeks away, and already, students from over 800 schools — along with over 80 homeschools, more than 120 businesses & ministries, and over 400 individuals/non-students — in 33 countries have registered to participate!
+It’s just under three weeks away, and already, students from 444 schools, along with thousands of others in over 40 countries worldwide, have registered to participate!

 Are you willing to give up your voice for a day for those who will never have a voice?

 For more information and to register, go here.